PoeticMediaLab/Lacuna/README.md

 will use Lacuna as an LTI app.

 ### Add Lacuna as a Canvas app
 Lacuna provides a URL that makes it easy to add it as an app to Canvas.
 The path is SITE_URL/lti/canvas.xml.
 See [How do I configure an external app for an account using a URL](https://guides.instructure.com/m/4214/l/74559-how-do-i-configure-an-external-app-for-an-account-using-a-url) for details about how to configure Canvas with this URL.
-Be sure to set the "Privacy" option for Lacuna to "Public".
-This ensures that students' names and correct email addresses will be used in Lacuna; it will *not* expose their information to the public or to members of other courses.

 Courses should *not* already be created in Lacuna.
 Instead, if you want to use Canvas with Lacuna, create the course through Canvas via the "Manage Lacuna" menu item.